I finished a rough draft last week - a 108,xxx word novel I started during last year's NaNoWriMo.

 4) Passive voice.
 I search for forms of "to be," the most common being was or were.
 Passive voice is weak, and again, boring and disengaging for your reader.
 If the subject of your sentence is being acted upon, that's a big hint you've got passive voice going on.

 John was pushed by the wind.
 (Passive)

 5) Wordy suffixes.
 Anything with a -ness or -ize at the end of a word is going to be examined.
 Many times, suffixes are not necessary.
 Writers often add suffixes like -ness to a perfectly good word.
 I don't get rid of all of them, but I do zap most of them.
 They're unnecessary and make the reader stumble.
 Make sure you editize in order to get your manuscript to a higher level of perfectness.

 These are easy and quick fixes I make during a first pass.
 If I see other stuff that needs more involved editing, I do it if I happen to see it.
 The FIND function in your word processor is your best friend.

 Do you have any CRUTCH words or gestures you find yourself leaning on too often in your work?

 Medical sales warrior by day, writing ninja by night...

-I am the author of the Mechanica Wars series.
-The first book, Dragonfly Warrior, will be published in 2013 (stay tuned for details).
+I am the author of The Mechanica Wars series.
+The first book, Dragonfly Warrior, will be published in January, 2014 by 4 Wing Press.